openmv/openmv-doc/docs/_sources/library/network.WINC.rst.txt

       For connecting to an open wifi network.

-   .. data:: WEP

-      For connecting to a WEP based password protected network.

    .. data:: WPA_PSK

       For connecting to a WPA/PSK based password protected network.

+   .. data:: 802_1X

+      Network is secured with WPA/WPA2 Enterprise.

    .. data:: MODE_STA